ovh/docs/pages/platform/public-cloud/how_to_create_an_ssh_key/guide.en-gb.md

 ---
 title: 'Creating SSH keys'
 slug: create-ssh-keys
-excerpt: 'Find out how to create an SSH key and add it in your OVHcloud Control Panel'
+excerpt: 'Find out how to create an SSH key and add it in your Public Cloud Control Panel'
 section: Security
 order: 1
 ---